mustard24/cs310-csv-json/README.md

 It also holds a method that is designed to pull from an SQL database and be put in a JSON class.
 # Installation

+# Usage
 This project was built in the Netbeans IDE and contains Netbeans metadata.
 That means it will work best within the Netbeans IDE.
 Make sure to have the JSON-Simple, JUnit4.12, OpenCSV, and Hamcrest 1.3 installed inside your Netbeans IDE.

-# Usage

-csvtoJson takes in a comma seperated value string and returns a string that is formatted in JSON.
+csvToJson takes in a comma seperated value string and returns a string that is formatted in JSON.
 It does this by taking a special CSVReader object and creating an instance of it with a CSV.
 It attaches an iterator to a list of all the CSVReader parts.
 Those parts are each line.
 When the iterator cycles through, it goes to a new line.